Ilhan Fandi: BG Pathum United

 On 30 July 2024, Thai League 1 club BG Pathum United announced the signing of Fandi on a four-year contract, where he also became the third Fandi brother to play at the club, after Irfan and Ikhsan Fandi.
 On 21 August 2024, Ilhan make his official debut for the club during the 2024–25 ASEAN Club Championship fixtures against Indonesian club PSM Makassar at the Batakan Stadium in Balikpapan.
 During the 2024–25 Thai League Cup round of 32 fixtures on 30 October against Bangkok, Ilhan recorded a brace of assist which open up the goal scoring account in the 17th minute for Chananan Pombuppha.
 Later on in the 21st minute, he assisted Chanathip Songkrasin for the second goal of the match.
 BG Pathum United went on to win 5–0 to advance to the round of 16.
 In a league match against Lamphun Warriors on 4 November, Ilhan scored his first goal for the club by coming on from the bench and scoring a header in the 68th minute, however, the match ended with a 2–2 draw.
 During the second round of the 2024–25 Thai FA Cup on 20 November 2024, Ilhan made an appearance as a substitute in the 60th minute where he would go on to scored a goal in the 78th minute which proved decisive as BG Pathum United won 2–1 against Port to advanced to the next round.
 On 5 February 2025, Ilhan scored a crucial goal during the final group stage fixtures of the 2024–25 ASEAN Club Championship in a 4–3 win over Malaysian club Terengganu which sees his team top the group thus advancing to the knockout stage.
 Ilhan went on to win the 2024–25 ASEAN Club Championship 'Young Player of the Tournament' award.

 Loan to Buriram United

 On 7 June 2025, it was announced that Ilhan was loaned out to defending league champions Buriram United until the end of the 2025–26 season.
 During the first round of the Thai FA Cup, Ilhan scored a brace and also provided two assists in a 12–0 thrashing win over Warin Chamrap on 29 October.
+Ilhan suffered an injury during international duties which sideline him for four months making only 9 appearances for the club.
+However, he won the 2025–26 Thai League 1, 2025–26 Thai FA Cup and the 2025–26 ASEAN Club Championship with Buriram United.

+Lion City Sailors

+On 20 July 2026, Ilhan returned home to signed with Lion City Sailors on a two-year contract.